-Benjamin Moore’s Edgecomb Gray is a beautiful greige paint color that will brighten any room, from your cozy living room to an elegant dining room.
-It’s an excellent color choice to add warmth to a space while still maintaining a light and airy feeling.
+Benjamin Moore Edgecomb Gray is a beautiful greige paint color that will brighten any room, from your cozy living room to an elegant dining room.
+It’s an excellent choice to add warmth to a space while still maintaining a light and airy feeling.

 What Color is Edgecomb Gray?

 Edgecomb Gray is a stunning warm greige paint color.
-Greige is a combination of gray and beige and Edgecomb Gray sits pretty neatly between the two, making it a versatile gray paint color for your own home.
+Greige, a mix of gray and beige, finds Edgecomb Gray sitting neatly between the two, making it a versatile gray paint color for your own home.

 Is Benjamin Moore Edgecomb Gray Warm or Cool?

 Edgecomb gray has an LRV of 63.
 It tends to be slightly lighter than most other greige paint colors out there, however, it still has some depth to it.
 It sits in the perfect range of colors to brighten up a dark room, and would be a great idea for basement space.

 What are the Undertones of Edgecomb Gray?

 Edgecomb Gray has less of the taupe and green undertones than many other greige colors have, and sticks pretty well to being a solid greige.
 Like any paint color, it is of course influenced by what’s around it (floors, trim, furniture, etc.) but it doesn’t have any glaringly obvious undertones, making it a great neutral color for the whole house.

 When I think of Edgecomb Gray, I think of it as the perfect definition of what a true greige should be.
 It is well-balanced, warm, and really adds a light and airy feeling to any room.

 What Colors Go Well with Edgecomb Gray?

 Equally, it looks beautiful as the trim color with White Dove (or other soft white paint colors) walls.

 If you are looking for a bold contrast color for an accent wall, Hale Navy or Kendall Charcoal make Edgecomb Gray look its best, especially with white cabinets as shown in the photo above.
 A light turquoise such as Tranquility by Benjamin Moore also pairs well.

 Yes!
 This beautiful greige also compliments honey oak tones of wood really well, so it’s a great choice for kitchen walls.